MitchForest/snapbet/docs/AI-implementation.md

 ### 3. Similarity Calculation

 #### Cosine Similarity Algorithm
-The system uses cosine similarity to find similar users:
+The system uses cosine similarity to find similar users.
+Cosine similarity measures the cosine of the angle between two vectors, resulting in a value between -1 and 1, where 1 means identical direction (most similar).

 ```sql
 -- PostgreSQL pgvector function